 1. What is ovulation?

-Ovulation happens when one of your ovaries releases an egg.
+Ovulation is the process of releasing a mature egg from the ovaries.
 You are at your most fertile on the days leading up to and on the day of ovulation.
 This window lasts around 6 days, and you’re most likely to conceive during this time if you have unprotected intercourse.